stuycs-gh-classrooms/nxtm-p00-pd09-chayhana/README.md

 ## Phase 0: Force Selection, Analysis & Plan
 ----------

-#### Custom Force: NAME OF YOUR FORCE
+#### Custom Force: Electric Force

 ### Forumla
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-YOUR ANSWER HERE
+(K * q1 * q2)/r^2
+K is Coulomb's constant (8.99 × 10^9)
+q1 and q2 are the two values of involved charges r is the distance between involved charges

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - YOUR ANSWER HERE
+  - Distance

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - Coulomb's constant

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - Charge values, use data type int.

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - Yes, it interacts with other orbs.

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - Distance

 ---